goubx/Programmatic-Remediation-in-Linux-BASH-Scripting-/README.md

 ### Now I will run another scan to verify that vulnerabilities are gone and that the VM is back to its baseline.

+### The results from the final scan are in, and the two main vulnerabilities have been removed.
+You can view the final scan results [here](https://github.com/goubx/Programmatic-Remediation-in-Linux-BASH-Scripting-/blob/main/Final%20Scan%20Results.pdf)